UniCausal: Unified Benchmark and Repository for Causal Text Mining: Methodology

 \subsubsection{Span Detection}

-We fed the token embeddings into a token classifier ($f(.)$).
-The classifier returns predicted logits for the five BIO-CE token labels, which aims to predict the cause-effect span in the input sentence, obtained via \texttt{argmax}.
-Note that given the current simple set up, the Span Detection model can only predict one cause-effect relation per input sequence.

-Again, the logits produced were compared against the true token vector $\vec{t^v}$ to calculate CE Loss.
+We fed the token embeddings into a token classifier ($f(.)$), as in $\hat{t_{n}} = f(\vec{r_n})$.
+The classifier returns predicted logits for the five BIO-CE token labels, which aims to predict the cause-effect span in the input sequence, obtained via \texttt{argmax}.
+Note that given the current simple set up, the span detection model can only predict one cause-effect relation per input sequence.
+Again, the logits and true token vector $\vec{t^v}$ were used to calculate CE Loss.